nubificus/qemu-x86-build/INSTRUCTIONS.md

 ```

 The above command:
--adds the tun device to the container and enables setting up a virtual network for the QEMU VM,
+- adds the tun device to the container and enables setting up a virtual network for the QEMU VM,
--passes the host kvm device (/dev/kvm) to the container,
+- passes the host kvm device (/dev/kvm) to the container,
--provides access to the GPU for the container instance and
+- provides access to the GPU for the container instance and
--mounts the directory containing the necessary data files for the VM to boot.
+- mounts the directory containing the necessary data files for the VM to boot.

 The entrypoint for the used container image (nubificus/vaccel-qemu) downloads the default ML network models needed for inference in $(DATA_DIR)/networks (using [this script](https://github.com/dusty-nv/jetson-inference/blob/master/tools/download-models.sh)) and starts a QEMU VM with our pre-built kernel & rootfs.img.
 [This repository](https://github.com/nubificus/qemu-x86-build) contains the dockerfile from which these binaries have been produced.
 You can download ready-made binaries from the [releases](https://github.com/nubificus/qemu-x86-build/releases/latest) page or our [s3 bucket](https://s3.nbfc.io/nbfc-assets/github/qemu-x86-guest).